xnlou/etl-database/README.md

 - **Script Fails**: Check the relevant log file for error messages.
 Common issues include network connectivity, missing dependencies, or permission errors.
 - **PostgreSQL Connection Issues**: Verify the user credentials and ensure the service is running (`sudo systemctl status postgresql`).
 - **Cron Job Not Running**: Check `/etc/cron.d/etl_jobs` for the correct script path and ensure the cron service is active (`sudo systemctl status cron`).
+- **Server Goes to Sleep**: If the system still enters sleep mode, verify the changes made by `disable_power_saving.sh` in `/etc/default/grub` and `/etc/systemd/logind.conf`.
+Reboot to ensure GRUB changes take effect.

 ## Future Enhancements
 - Add monitoring with tools like Prometheus or Nagios to track system and ETL job performance.